amandakeasson/RRI_ML_workshop/README.md

 Links to Jupyter notebooks will be posted here by May 9th!

-You have two options for running the Jupyter notebooks:
+You have two options for running the Jupyter notebooks.
+Running the notebooks on Google Colab (i.e. Option 1) is easier, but will require an internet connection.
+The internet connection *should* be okay in Loftus Hall, but just in case, I would recommend downloading the software locally (i.e. Option 2) if you can.

+Please contact me if you have any questions!

 #### OPTION 1: run on Google Colab